Sang-Buster/Portfolio-Terminal/README.md

 <img src="README.assets/Discord_Color_Palette.png" alt="Discord_Color_Palette"/>
 </div>

 You can find several pre-configured themes in `themes.json`, and you can replace the colors in `config.json` with the theme color you like!
-The themes are based on the themes on [this website](https://glitchbone.github.io/vscode-base16-term/#/).
+Themes are based on [this website](https://glitchbone.github.io/vscode-base16-term/#/).
 Other included themes:
   - Default
   - Gruvbox
   - Dracula